 Traditional MPA Program Options

 The degree is delivered solely in three formats and jointly in one arrangement.
 The MPA requires a minimum of 42 credits for those with atleast 1 year of administrative experience and 45 credits for those required to complete a three credit internship.

-The Traditional MPA may be completed full-time (12 credits are more per semester) or part-time (less than 12 credits per semester).
+The Traditional MPA may be completed full-time (12 credits or more per semester) or part-time (less than 12 credits per semester).
 Students who work full-time, may not attend full-time.
 Classes are offered during the day, evening, and online in the fall, spring, and summer semesters.
 Students in the traditional program have the opportunity to pursue a 12 credit specialization in one of five areas: Health Care Policy, Nonprofit Management, Policy Analysis and Evaluation, Public Management, and Urban Development and Sustainability.